Standard Operating Procedures

 7. Club Welfare

 Canoeing and kayaking should be safe and fun.
 Everyone should be treated with respect and should give respect to others.
-You should feel safe to enjoy your sport.
-If you are worried about how you or someone else is being treated by another young person or adult (whether it is something you have observed/witnessed or it has been disclosed to you by someone else).
-Always report the concern to our club welfare officer:
+You should feel safe to enjoy your sport and protected from any form of poor practice, abuse or neglect.
+If you are worried about how you or someone else is being treated by another young person or adult (whether it is something you have observed/witnessed or it has been disclosed to you by someone else) – always report the concern to our club welfare officer:

 or